This website is best viewed in a browser that supports web standards.

 The Client Computing User Consultants conduct non-credit, non-profit computer training courses for faculty, staff and students.
 Please see the Client Computing Training web page.
 The Client Computing User Consultants conduct Freshmen Computer Policy Training sessions during Advantage Week at the start of each Fall trimester.

-The Client Computing User Consultants are responsible for all Information Systems campus computing documentation, including the printed Computer User's Guide to the Electronic Campus.
+The Client Computing User Consultants are responsible for all Information Technology campus computing documentation, including the printed Computer User's Guide to the Electronic Campus.
 The Client Computing User Consultants also handle myNorthwest, CatPAWS (Banner) and Northwest Network and Email password changes.

 If you are experiencing a problem with your password(s), stop by the Client Computing User Consultant Office on the first floor of Owens Library.
 You will need to bring picture ID with you, such as a current driver's license, Bearcat card or Passport.
-You can also contact the Client Computing-Information Systems Help Desk at 660-562-1634.
+You can also contact the Client Computing-Information Technology Help Desk at 660-562-1634.

 Note: Listed are the hours during the fall and spring trimesters.
 Hours vary during intercessions, holidays and summer.

 The Jon T. Rickman Electronic Campus Support Center (ECSC), which is located on the corner across from the baseball field and Owens Library, provides in-person notebook support free of charge to students, faculty and staff who have been issued a univeristy-owned notebook computer or tablet.

 The ECSC will provide limited support to students, faculty and staff who have a non-university provided notebook computer or other device and desire to have it connected to the Northwest wireless network.

 A fee of $25 dollars may be charged for assistance in configuring a non-university provided notebook computer to the Northwest network.

 Note: All university provided notebook computers and tablets must be brought into the ECSC for repair.